baslat/bbb/README.md

 ## Example

-`bbb` is an RStudio addin, so it is best accessed via the `Addins` drop-down menu in RStudio and then following on the on-screen instructions.
+`bbb` is an RStudio addin, so it is best accessed via the `Addins` drop-down menu in RStudio and then following the on-screen instructions.
 If you are inclined to manually call it, you can do so with

 ``` r